adityakkpk/random-feedback/README.md

 * Create UI for Verify Code and handle the verification.

-## Day - 11 : Handling signin with AuthJS
+### Day - 11 : Handling signin with AuthJS

 * Creating a SignIp page and handling the sign in using next-auth's Credentials

+### Day - 12 : Navbar and message card with bug fixes in Nextjs

+* Design a Navbar component
+* Fix the Redirect Bug
+* Create MessageCard Component
+* And Added Delete Route also